The History of CASA

 - Did you know that in 2022 the number of Merced County children in foster care rose to over 800?

 - Many of these children are no longer able to be returned to their parents in hopes of reunification and are waiting adoption or being placed in permanent foster homes.

-- Since 2004, California has seen an 18% decrease in Court Dependent Foster Care and Court Ordered Family Maintenance cases, however, Merced County cases INCREASED by 42.7% during the same time period.
+- From 2004 to 2017, California saw an 18% decrease in Court Dependent Foster Care and Court Ordered Family Maintenance cases, however, Merced County cases INCREASED by 42.7% during the same time period.